-- Mayor Gary McCarthy – email@example.com – who has not offered any justification for changing (ignoring) an important element of a very important and approved Plan, that he supported and signed in 2013; and had silenty ignored the Council Resolution in Nov.
+- Mayor Gary McCarthy – firstname.lastname@example.org – who has not offered any justification for changing (ignoring) an important element of a very important and approved Plan, that he supported and signed in 2013; and had silenty ignored the Council Resolution in Nov.
 2021 recommending that the Lady be returned to Liberty Park.

 - John Polimeni – firstname.lastname@example.org, who signed the Goose Hill Petition to move Lady Liberty to Steinmetz Park, but supported the Nov, 2021 Resolution recommending the Lady be returned to her Home.

 Karen Zalewski-Wildzunas – kZalewskiWildzunas@schenectadyny.gov, who signed the Goose Hill Petition to move Lady Liberty to Steinmetz Park.
 (Update [Sept.
 3, 2019]: According to the Aug.
 28 Gazette, Ms. Z-W “liked the location, citing its proximity to the Schenectady Train Station and the Stockade, and thinks most residents will find it to be an acceptable location.”)